tramarobin/fctSnPM/README.md

 ### Installation ###
 Put the folder fctSPM in any directory of your choice and make sure it is added to your path.
+To add source code directory to your path use `addpath(genpath("./fctSPM/src"))` If your are running examples from ./fctSPM/Examples, you can use `addpath(genpath("../src"))` to add the source code directory to your path

 ### Usage ###